 In 2015, ESA astronaut Tim Peake went on his first space mission to the ISS.
 While Tim was in space, his mission ojective back on Earth was to inspire as many children as possible to see themselves in careers in science, technology, engineering and maths (STEM).
-The UK Space Agency managed a portfolio of education projects to achieve this objective of which the Principia Space Diary was one.
+The UK Space Agency managed a portfolio of education projects to achieve this objective, including the Principia Space Diary.
 We created this free arts-based science programme with author Lucy Hawking, and distributed almost 40,000 copies to UK primary schools.

-This programme was so successful that we received further funding in 2017 to create a new version of the Pincipia Space Diary that could be used in classrooms for years to come.
-Available in book form or to download as activity sheets, the Principia Space Diary remains a core resource for hundreds of schools.
-It contains 60+ hours of curriculum-linked activities taking students through astronaut training, launching a rocket and conducting experiments in space.
+This programme was so successful that we received further funding in 2017 to create a new version of the Principia Space Diary that could be used in classrooms for years to come.
+Available in book form or as free downloadable activity sheets, the Principia Space Diary remains a core resource for hundreds of schools.
+It contains 60+ hours of curriculum-linked activities that take students through astronaut training, launching a rocket and conducting experiments in space.

 Laura Irvine, Home Educator